Canada West Foundation: Research centres

+Senate reform

 In late 1978, CWF President, Stan Roberts, expressed interest in Francis Winspear's proposed constitutional reforms, which included Senate reform and the equal treatment of all provinces.
 During this period, Roberts made several speeches warning about the possibility of Western separatism.
 The four western provinces were vastly under-represented in the Senate.
 In 2012, Manitoba, Saskatchewan, Albert and British Columbia had only six seats each in the 105-seat Senate chamber.
 Nova Scotia, Prince Edward Island, New Brunswick and Newfoundland, despite much smaller populations than the West, had a combined 30 seats.
 Ontario and Quebec each had 24 seats.
 The CWF promotes a Triple-E Senate that would be equal, elected, and effective.
 However, with Prime Minister Harper in power, "the West no longer wants in because it is in.
 Indeed, it occupies the Prime Minister's Office."

 Western Cities Project

 In 2000, the CWF published a report entitled A Roof Over Our Heads: Affordable Housing and Urban Growth in Western Canada.
 In 2008, the research was updated in a publication entitled Affordable Housing and Homelessness Policy in Canada funded by the Alberta Real Estate Foundation, the Urban Development Institute Alberta and the cities of Vancouver, Calgary, Edmonton, Saskatoon and Regina.